yana1205/ITBench/docs/leaderboard.md

 | 🔐 **CISO**    | 👉 [View CISO Leaderboard](../LEADERBOARD_CISO.md) |
 | ⚙️ **SRE**     | 👉 [View SRE Leaderboard](../LEADERBOARD_SRE.md) |

-## What Is ITBench?

-Measure the performance of your AI agent(s) across a wide variety of complex and real-life IT automation tasks targetting three key use cases:
-- Site Reliability Engineering (SRE): focusing on availability and resiliency
-- Financial Operations (FinOps): focusing on enforcing cost efficiencies and optimizing return on investment
-- Compliance and Security Operations (CISO): focusing on ensuring compliance and security of IT implementations

-This is a public leaderboard.
-ITBench handles the deployment of the environments and scenarios, and it evaluates the submissions made by the agent.

-## Key Terminologies
-- **Scenario**: ITBench incorporates a collection of problems that we call "scenarios."
-For example, one of the SRE scenarios in ITBench is to resolve a “High error rate on service checkout” in a Kubernetes environment.
-Another scenario that is relevant for the CISO use case involves assessing the compliance posture for a “new control rule detected for RHEL 9.”
-- **Environment**: Each of the ITBench scenarios are deployed in an operational sandboxed Kubernetes environment.
-- **Benchmark**: Collection of scenarios that are excuted parallel or in sequence but independent of each other.
-An agent makes a submission to address. diagnose, or remediate the scenario at hand.

 ## Getting Started
 ### Prerequisites
 - **A private GitHub repository**